Employee Wellbeing: More Than a Tick Box Exercise

 For example, you may offer an Employee Assistance Programme as an employee benefit.
 It’s an impactful service, but unless you embed the wellbeing ethos into your business and prioritise employee wellbeing from top to bottom, it is just ticking a box.

-At this year’s Employee Engagement Summit, Sodexo Engage’s CEO, Burcin Ressamoglu, hosted a keynote on this subject and defined the steps businesses should take to create an employee wellbeing business strategy.
+At this year’s Employee Engagement Summit, Pluxee’s CEO, Burcin Ressamoglu, hosted a keynote on this subject and defined the steps businesses should take to create an employee wellbeing business strategy.

 Ownership isn’t just about business leaders recognising their role in supporting employee wellbeing and the benefits that follow when it’s prioritised.
 Leaders must set an example by prioritising their wellbeing needs.
 They, too, need to be healthy to be at and do their best for their people and organisation.